 Natural hair is the term used to refer to our Afro-textured hair.
 In recent years, a more natural approach to taking care of your hair has been the wave.
-Women (and men) are more and more saying bye bye to using perms and relaxers and embracing the natural hair journey.
+Women (and men) are more and more saying bye-bye to using perms and relaxers and embracing the natural hair journey.
 But what are the basics to taking care of natural hair?
 The internet has an overwhelming amount of information with regards to caring for your natural hair and it’s easy to get lost in it.
+Especially now, when making your hair at home is the best option amid COVID-19.
 Once you have the following regimen down, your hair will be sure to prosper:

 Clean your hair using shampoo.